Aquafina-water-bottle/jp-mining-note/wiki/JPResources.md

 ## Copying the word without copying the furigana
-If you want to copy the main word within Yomichan without copying the furigana, you can use the following CSS:
+If you want to select / copy the main word within Yomichan without copying the furigana, you can use the following CSS:

 ```css